pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 ### Custom Parameter Titles

-If you are using <a href="pyrostreams/docs/field-type-development/field-parameters">Custom Parameters</a> for your field type, you need to put the names of your fields in this language file.
+If you are using {{ link title="Custom Parameters" uri="developers/addons/developing-field-types/structure#creating-custom-field-parameters" }} for your field type, you need to put the names of your fields in this language file.
 Simply use the slugs of your parameters as the language slugs.
 They will automatically be used.

 In your field type: